Easy ways to freecycle an item:

 - Generally protects your email from spammers.

-- Recipient usually picks up.
+- Recipient usually picks up for free.

 - Any time night or day.